 Remember that forgiving your partner does not mean that you are letting them off the hook.
 Actions speak louder than words, and your partner needs to make up for the lost time in the relationship.
-Give them a chance, but take your time to fall back in love with them again.
+Give them a chance.

 How Is Forgiving Your Cheating Partner Helpful For You?

 It needs a lot of mental and emotional courage to decide that you are going to forgive a person who cheated upon you.
 The process causes a lot of emotional turmoil, but the end result liberates you from the shackles of hatred and bitterness.